move-coop/parsons/CONTRIBUTING.md

 > black parsons
 ```

+Pre-commit hooks are available to enforce black and isort formatting on
+commit.
+You can also set up your IDE to reformat using black and/or isort on
+save.

+To set up the pre-commit hooks, install pre-commit with `pip install
+pre-commit`, and then run `pre-commit install`.

 #### Coding Conventions

 The following is a list of best practices to consider when writing code for the Parsons project: